mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 and get free action figures of themselves, they will know they have really arrived!

-Overall, then, Traveller works best if the Travellers are some sort of heroes rather than cynical advancement- machines.
+Overall, then, Traveller works best if the Travellers are some sort of heroes rather than cynical advancement-machines.
 A smart Referee encourages this by rewarding heroes... and the greatest reward of all is to be treated as a hero.
 Not everywhere, perhaps, but from time-to-time something should happen to make